wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 their lock set (lock words in the working set cache objects) dynamically, which means that the lock set cannot be known in advance.

-One simple observation is that no matter what the resulting protocol will be like, both `tcc` and `bcc` locks must be acquired when the thread access the tag, coherence, and sharers array of a cache object, since the thread must have exclusive access to the object to avoid corrupting the state.
-A second observation is that on the tree hierarchy, if we acquire the invalidation lock on a subtree rooted at X, then no invalidation may propagate from any level above X down to any node within the subtree X, since invalidation requests need to acquire the invalidation lock on X first before they can propagate.
+One simple lemma is that no matter what the resulting protocol will be like, both `tcc` and `bcc` locks must be acquired when the thread access the tag, coherence, and sharers array of a cache object, since the thread must have exclusive access to the object to avoid corrupting the state.
+A second lemma is that on the tree hierarchy, if we acquire the invalidation lock on a subtree rooted at X, then no invalidation may propagate from any level above X down to any node within the subtree X, since invalidation requests need to acquire the invalidation lock on X first before they can propagate.
 At anytime, as long as we have acquired the invalidation lock on node X, we can conclude that no invalidation is currently happening on any node within X, and that before we release this lock, no invalidation can be propagated from any level above
-X. This observation, however, is still not strong enough to guarantee no invalidation can ever happen in the subtree X.
+X. This lemma, however, is still not strong enough to guarantee no invalidation can ever happen in the subtree X, since invalidations can be triggered within tree X. We therefore need the third lemma, which says that if nodes on the path from node X to a particular leaf node Y are all access locked, and that the invalidation lock on node X is also acquired, then no invalidation may happen within the path from X to Y. This is because in zSim, invalidations can only be triggered by three events: eviction, `GETS` downgrade, and `GETX` invalidation.
+In order for the invalidation to propagate to any node in the path from X to Y, these three events must be able to reach a node in the path.
+This is, however, impossible, since the access locks are all acquired, and any attempt to access nodes on the path will be blocked until the access locks are released.
+In addition, no invalidation may propagate from higher levels than X into the subtree, as we have shown in the second lemma.